MicroEJ/docs/PlatformDeveloperGuide/uiChangeLog.rst

 	* Rendering of a RAW image on grayscale display is wrong

-Tools
+ImageGenerator
-"""""
+""""""""""""""

 **Fixed**

-	* Image generator: an Ax image may be fully opaque
+	* An Ax image may be fully opaque

 9.1.2 (2017-03-16)
 ==================